metaforx/djangocms-rest/docs/tutorial/02-installation.rst

 Languages Support
 -----------------

-- djnagocms-rest supports languages out of the box.
+- djangocms-rest supports languages out of the box.
 - Djnago CMS needs to be configured to use languages.
 - A single language must always be set in order to use the API.